 I am writing to express my support for TELUS Ocean.
-I welcome the proposed TELUS Ocean
+I welcome the proposed TELUS Ocean development vision to Downtown Victoria because I believe it will:

 - Create high-value jobs in the tech and innovation sectors. - Contribute to a stronger, more resilient economy. - Create new vibrant, inviting, and productive public space. - Offer sustainable office space in the Central Business District. - Bring life to an existing vehicle parking lot in a prominent Downtown location. - Complement the surrounding community with world-class, iconic architecture.